Exhibitions

 Is the Illumination trail accessible for those with physical disabilities?

 Yes.
-The new Illumination trail is a one-mile paved path that is ADA compliant and fully accessible to guests with limited mobility.
+The Illumination trail is a one-mile paved path that is ADA compliant and fully accessible to guests with limited mobility.
 Please see the Illumination Accessibility section for more information.

 Donate